ajayatil/spatial-bear-models/README.md

 Fit spatial regression models

+### Acknowledgements
+We would like to acknowledge the contributions from various sources:

+- `R` Community: For providing open-source packages that were essential for the analysis and visualization in this project.
+- Global Biodiversity Information Facility (GBIF): For offering valuable species occurrence data, which enabled analysis on Ursus americanus.

 ## License
-This project is licensed under the MIT License
+[This project is licensed under the MIT License?]